brianshih1/mini-async-runtime/mdbook/src/executor/api.md

 ### spawn_local_into

-One of the abstractions that we will cover later is a `TaskQueue`. `TaskQueue` is an abstraction of a collection of tasks.
-In phase 3, we will introduce more advanced scheduling mechanisms that dictate how much time an executor spends on each `TaskQueue`.
+This is a more advanced API that gives a developer more control over the priority of tasks.
+Instead of placing all the tasks onto a single
+`TaskQueue` (which is just a collection of tasks), we can instead create different task queues and place each task into one of the queues.

+The developer can then set configurations that control how much CPU share each task queue gets.

-A single executor can have many task queues.
-To specify which `TaskQueue` to spawn a task to, we can invoke the `spawn_local_into` method as follows:
+To create a task queue and spawn a task onto that queue, we can invoke the `spawn_local_into` method as follows:

 ```rust
 local_ex.run(async {